noxdafox/rabbitmq-message-deduplication/README.md

 Extra arguments:

-  * `x-cache-limit`: maximum size for the deduplication cache.
+  * `x-cache-size`: maximum size for the deduplication cache.
     This parameter is mandatory.
   * `x-cache-ttl`: amount of time in seconds messages are kept in cache.
     This parameter is optional.